AkerBP/seathru_nerf/docs/usage.rst

 After having trained the Subsea-NeRF, you can use it to render videos from arbitrary camera trajectories of the scene.
 Make sure to first locate the config.yml of the trained model as you need to pass the path to the rendering script.
 This file can be found in the output folder created when training the NeRF.
-Due to the underlying image formation model that allows us to seperate between the objects and the water within a scene (see Equation (5) in the `report <../../reports/pms122-final-report.pdf>`_), you need to choose the kind of video you want to render.
+Due to the underlying image formation model that allows us to seperate between the objects and the water within a scene, you need to choose the kind of video you want to render.
 The following options exist:

 - **rgb**: To render the reconstructed scene.